 - Avoid using jargon and acronyms

 The preferred decision-making protocol is working consensus.
 Working consensus is achieved when everyone’s opinions are understood, especially opposing opinions.
 Significant investment will be made to achieve working consensus considering the availability of resources (time and energy) and a need for timely recommendations.
-A decision is made when two-thirds of the planning team says they can live with that decision.
+A decision is made when two-thirds of the planning council says they can live with that decision.
 This means each member supports, is willing to support, or agrees to live with the decision without negative advocacy post “decision.”

-A quorum, defined as 2/3 of the planning team, must be present for a decision.
+A quorum, defined as 2/3 of the planning council, must be present for a decision.
 If a quorum is not available to “vote,” the decision will be delayed to a future meeting when a quorum can be attained.